Skip to main content

 What should a relief teacher's day sheet include?

-The class timetable for the day, room and any room changes, inherited yard duties with zone and time, specialist sessions (when the class leaves and returns), the wet-day arrangement, key student notes the school is comfortable sharing, and who to find for help.
+The class timetable for the day, the room and any room changes, inherited yard duties with zone and time, specialist sessions (when the class leaves and returns), the wet-day arrangement, key student notes the school is comfortable sharing, and who to find for help.
 If it does not fit on one clear page, it will not be read at 8:45.

-From the Bell Path workspace
+In Bell Path

 The morning run, out of one person's head